5 Ways to Find Your Competitors' Highest-Ranking Keywords

 Alexa offers a Competitor Keyword Matrix report, which is available in a limited form in their free accounts but is much more detailed in their paid plans.
 You can plug in sites and get a report of the top keywords the site ranks for.
 The free plan shows you five for the domain, which isn't much, but it's plenty for a free tool.
 Just seeing the top-performing keywords for your competition can give you a good idea of where to start your research, especially when you're checking dozens of different competitors.

-Top Keywords on Alexa
+Top Keywords On Alexa

 The matrix report is very good at showing the overlap between your site and your competitors.
 It shows keywords you both rank for, how you stack up to one another, and what keywords stand out that one of you ranks for and the other doesn't.
 This is all some pretty great information you can use to target your future content efforts.